Most dogs are cool in Krabi, but be careful because many dogs in Thailand don’t like the smell of foreigners.

 I usually just lift my feet up where it would have to jump to bite me while running – and they don’t do that.
 I haven’t seen them do it anyway.
 I’m usually able to hit the gas and swerve quickly too – so I’ve not had any misfortune (yet).

 I have told myself numerous times that I’m going to bring a stick the next time I need to drive in that area but so far I’ve not brought one.
 If I had to face it daily I would definitely take some action like whacking it in the face once so it gets the idea.

-I love dogs – but I’m not going to get bit by one.
+I love dogs – but I’m not going to get bitten by one.

-While I was a teenager delivering newspapers in America I was repeatedly chased and nearly bitten by an insane medium sized collie named “Albert” at one of my customer’s houses.
-The owner kept promising he’d do something about it but he really didn’t give a care and it was almost daily I faced the possibility of getting bitten.
+While I was a teenager delivering newspapers in America I was repeatedly chased and nearly bitten by an insane medium-sized collie named “Albert” at one of my customer’s houses.
+The owner kept promising he’d do something about it but he really didn’t give care and it was almost daily I faced the possibility of getting bitten.

 This dog would fly out of nowhere to bark like a nutcase and attempt to bite me by getting behind my newspaper sack.
-I finally got tired of the threat and brought my slingshot (wrist-rocket) and a rock about the size of a robin’s egg.
-When that dog came flying out from behind the house that day barking like it would kill me, and I let the rock fly into his teeth – teeth shattered like a thrown bag of popcorn and he shut up and from that day on.
+I finally got tired of the threat and brought my slingshot (wrist rocket) and a rock about the size of a robin’s egg.
+When that dog came flying out from behind the house that day barking as it would kill me, I let the rock fly into his teeth – teeth shattered like a thrown bag of popcorn and he shut up from that day on.

 I would still see him occasionally but I never saw him without his tail between his legs and running away from me.

 I’ve seen a guy from Sweden visiting the northeast of Thailand, having been threatened by a rather large group of dogs (big dogs) repeatedly during his walk up the soi from the guesthouse to get some dinner, and being laughed at by the locals that witnessed it, return with a thick branch that he was swinging at the dogs like he was possessed.